Classification of Romance languages: The standard proposal

-According to this view, the next split was between Romanian in the east, and the other languages (the Italo-Western languages) in the west.
+According to this view, the next split was between Common Romanian in the east, and the other languages (the Italo-Western languages) in the west.
 One of the characteristic features of Romanian is its retention of three of Latin's seven noun cases.
 The third major split was more evenly divided, between the Italian branch, which comprises many languages spoken in the Italian Peninsula, and the Gallo-Iberian branch.

 Another proposal

 However, this is not the only view.
 Another common classification begins by splitting the Romance languages into two main branches, East and West.
 The East group includes Romanian, the languages of Corsica and Sardinia, and all languages of Italy south of a line through the cities of Rimini and La Spezia (see La Spezia–Rimini Line).
 Languages in this group are said to be more conservative, i.e. they retained more features of the original Latin.

 The West group split into a Gallo-Romance group, which became the Oïl languages (including French), Gallo-Italian, Occitan, Franco-Provençal and Romansh, and an Iberian Romance group which became Spanish and Portuguese.